cainmagi/MDNT/README.md

 ### @ 06/19/2019

 1. Update all tests to the newest MDNT network I/O version.
-2. Adjust the configuration of the network in `demo-classification`.
+2. Adjust the configuration of the network and default arguments in `demo-classification`.

 ### @ 06/13/2019